akulo/pentair-pool-controller/README.md

 It is powered by RaspberyPi running NodeJS, Node-Red, Node Red Dashboard coupled with 16 relays module and IntelliComm® II Interface Adapter.
 I really could have implemented software solution instead of overpriced adapter but I decided to focus on building hardware first.

+Here is the view of AQUALINK® POWER CENTERS and Pool Controller Altelix enclosure:

 ### Here is the list of the components I used: